Board of Directors

 Jim Hoffman earned his bachelor of science degree from Nebraska Wesleyan University, and his master’s and doctoral degrees in business administration from the University of Nebraska-Lincoln, where he focused on business strategy and operations management.
 His research interests also include entrepreneurship, family business, value creation and assessment and health organization management.

 He taught courses in strategy, management, leadership and information systems for 15 years at Texas Tech, eventually serving as associate dean for MBA Programs and Executive Education.
 Prior to his time at Texas Tech, he taught at Florida State University.

 Jim was a professor and former associate dean in the Rawls College of Business at Texas Tech University prior to becoming the NMSU College of Business Dean.

-NMSU Provost and Executive Vice President
+NMSU, Provost and Senior Vice President for Academic Affairs

 Dr. Enrico Pontelli

 NMSU Dean, Arts and Sciences